Operational amplifier: Historical timeline

 1953: A commercially available op amp.
-In 1953, vacuum tube op amps became commercially available with the release of the model K2-W from George A. Philbrick Researches, Incorporated.
+In 1953, vacuum tube op amps became commercially available with the release of the model K2-W from George A. Philbrick Researches.
 The designation on the devices shown, GAP/R, is an acronym for the complete company name.
 Two nine-pin 12AX7 vacuum tubes were mounted in an octal package and had a model K2-P chopper add-on available.
 This op amp was based on a descendant of Loebe Julie's 1947 design and, along with its successors, would start the widespread use of op amps in industry.

 GAP/R model P45: a solid-state, discrete op amp (1961).

 1961: A discrete IC op amp.
 With the birth of the transistor in 1947, and the silicon transistor in 1954, the concept of ICs became a reality.
 The introduction of the planar process in 1959 made transistors and ICs stable enough to be commercially useful.
 By 1961, solid-state, discrete op amps were being produced.
-These op amps were effectively small circuit boards with packages such as edge connectors.
-They usually had hand-selected resistors in order to improve things such as voltage offset and drift.
-The P45 (1961) had a gain of 94 dB and ran on ±15 V rails.
+These op amps are effectively small circuit boards with packages such as edge connectors.
+They usually have hand-selected resistors in order to improve things such as voltage offset and drift.
+The P45 (1961) has a gain of 94 dB and runs on ±15 V rails.
 It was intended to deal with signals in the range of ±10 V.

 1961: A varactor bridge op amp.
 There have been many different directions taken in op-amp design.
 Varactor bridge op amps started to be produced in the early 1960s.
 They were designed to have extremely small input current and are still amongst the best op amps available in terms of common-mode rejection with the ability to correctly deal with hundreds of volts at their inputs.